Peter G. Marbaniang

-Peter Garnett Marbaniang was an Indian parliamentarian, legislator and academician from the state of Meghalaya.
+Peter Garnett Marbaniang was an Indian parliamentarian, legislator and academic from the state of Meghalaya.
 He served as a Member of the Lok Sabha from 1989 to 1996, as Speaker of the Meghalaya Legislative Assembly and as a Minister in the Government of Meghalaya.
 He was the President of the All India Catholic Union from 1994 to 1996.

 Political career

 He was a member of the Meghalaya Legislative Assembly between 1972 and 1983.
 He served as a minister in the State government from 1975 to 1983.

 He was re-elected to the Meghalaya Legislative Assembly between 1988 and 1989, serving as Speaker of the Meghalaya Legislative Assembly.
 Peter Garnett Marbaniang represented the Shillong Lok Sabha Constituency of Meghalaya from 1989 to 1996 in the Lok Sabha.